 Cyberattacks are indeed on the rise, as wpfullcare.com notes.
 Catering to WordPress, the largest CMS in the world, they report a significant uptick in requests for monitoring and security services since the pandemic began.

 WordFence confirms this uptick in their latest report.
-The first quarter of 2022 was particularly notable as regards credential stuffing, they note.
-While such attacks have diminished in recent months, Cross-Site Scripting (XSS) attacks are also on the rise – foreshadowing ominous trends.
+They note that the first quarter of 2022 was particularly notable regarding credential stuffing.
+While such attacks have diminished recently, Cross-Site Scripting (XSS) attacks are also rising – foreshadowing ominous trends.

 High-profile cyberattacks have also pushed the issue into the public consciousness.
 From the infamous 2018 Cambridge Analytica scandal to last year’s Toyota hack, audiences have become increasingly aware of cybersecurity risks.
 This only coincided with Google’s focus on safe browsing and, arguably, strengthened it – especially as competitors followed suit.